rosasalberto/V-REP-Robotics-Simulation/README.md

 The agent has to fight against other agent.
 First robot to get out from the black line lose.
 Implemented a custom modified Braitenberg algorithm to orient the agent and go against the rival.
 The Lua implementation is available on the simulator script Pioneer_p3dx.

+# How to run the simulations.

+    To simulate maze_solver and sumo_battle just open the environment/simulator and run the file.

+    To simulate line_follower_avoiding_obstacle:
+     1. Open the environment/simulator
+     2. Install numpy dependency
+     3. Make sure you have the correct dll for your OS in vrep_api folder.
+     4. Run main.py